klabhub/bayesFactor/README.md

 # Bayes Factor
-A Matlab package for Bayes Factor statistical analysis.
+A Matlab package for Bayes Factor statistical analysis plus some tools to simplify working with (generalized) linear mixed models in Matlab.

 Source coude is available at:
 https://github.com/klabhub/bayesFactor